Introduction

 Single-file implementation

-In single-file implementations, the customer calls the ELSA API providing the full audio recording to be evaluated + the expected text.
-Using a single file implementation is the easiest method by far, as it only requires an authenticated REST-API call to the ELSA server.
-On the other hand, it is less efficient than streaming (bigger latency to obtain a response) and it does not allow for automatically ending the user recordings (server triggered).
+In single-file implementations, the customer submits the full audio recording to be evaluated along with the expected text to the ELSA API.
+Using a single-file implementation is notably straightforward, requiring only an authenticated REST-API call to the ELSA server.
+However, it is less efficient than streaming, resulting in increased latency in obtaining a response.
+Additionally, it does not support automatically terminating user recordings triggered by the server.

 Streaming implementation

-A streaming implementation transmits the audio into the ELSA server as it is being recorded by the client’s application.
-The streaming implementation uses a websocket connection with the API server, which is governed by a communication protocol consisting of json messages and raw audio packets, sent as soon as they are available from the client’s recording device.
-This method is much more complicated to implement but presents 2 major advantages versus the full-file implementation:
+A streaming implementation transmits the audio to the ELSA server as it's being recorded by the client's application.
+This method utilizes a websocket connection with the API server, governed by a communication protocol comprising JSON messages and raw audio packets sent promptly upon availability from the client's recording device.
+Although more complex to implement, streaming offers two significant advantages over full-file implementation:

-• It allows for either the server or the client to trigger the end of the recording (called acoustic endpoint detection).
-In the case of the server, it gets triggered when it detects that the user has finished speaking the provided text, or has a very long pause.
+- It enables either the server or the client to initiate recording termination (referred to as acoustic endpoint detection).
+If triggered by the server, recording ends when it detects the user has finished speaking the provided text or experiences a prolonged pause.

 Choosing the best option